IronWill79/Rotten-GameOff2019/README.md

 I'll have some corridors that are covered in ice, so when you move onto them, you **'move rapidly'** until you get off the end of the ice patch, or run into an enemy or NPC.

 ---
+### Story
+* You are Rotten, a zombie on the Day of the Dead that has to find a potion to restore their humanity
+---
 ### Installation

 1. `git clone https://github.com/IronWill79/Rotten-GameOff2019`